jongacnik/kirby2-spad/readme.md

 # Spad

-Spad is a [Kirby](http://getkirby.com) plugin to expose your site data as json for consumption in a single page app or something.
+Spad is a [Kirby](http://getkirby.com) plugin to expose your site data as json for consumption in a single page app.

 ## Usage